kush789/How-India-Censors-The-Web-Data/README.md

 ## Structure for repository is as follows:

-- dataset/
 - potentially_blocked_urls.txt -> All the urls curated from the various sources
-  - potentially_blocked_websites.txt -> All the unique hostnames derived from the above list
+- potentially_blocked_unique_hostnames.txt -> All the unique hostnames derived from the above list

 ## Sources: